UoB-COMSM0166/2025-group-21/README.md

 - Sustainability Awareness Framework (SusAF)
 - And, the Green Software Foundation Design Patterns

-You can donate to support Penguin conservation directly from the link in PengWings' main menu!
+You can donate to support penguin conservation directly from the link in the PengWings main menu!

 ### Sustainability Awareness Framework